webyrd/computation-languages-and-research-an-idiosyncratic-view/writing-rules.md

 program transformations, continuations (incl. delimited), streams, interpreters, relational programming, program synthesis, macros, staged evaluation, automated theorem proving, SAT/SMT, Monte Carlo simulation + RL, probabilistic programming, reversible computing, quines, self-reps, lambda calculus, combinatory logic, computation in living cells, undecidability, halting problem, Chomsky Hierarchy, concatenative languages, quine relays, FPGA, NAND, microcontrollers, fractals and complexity/chaos, sequent calculus, ill-typed type system, abstract interpretation, compilers, abstract machines, virtual machines, cellular automata, unusual models of computation (billiad ball, for example)

 * Triage the cool things, and make sure to include the ones I most want to talk about.
 Work backwards wrt dependencies.
 Leave out the boring stuff!  :P  Of course, there is no boring stuff if you go deep enough.
 However, I should find alternative ways to talk about things I don't find very inspiring right now, like how I used microcontrollers to talk about side effects and mutable state back in the day.

-* Put compelling, deep, fascinating ideas as early as I can get away with.

 * Idea: I wonder how much of this I could explore functionally, and relationally?